amajor/boilerplate-react-app/README.md

 Follow the prompts in your terminal for additional options, including filtering tests by file or test names.

+If you run into any problems with getting the tests to run, first check the [Troubleshooting](./docs/Troubleshooting.md#error-error-watching-file-for-changes-emfile) document for more ideas.

 ### Creating the Build